Pinnacle-Technology-Inc/Morelia/docs/source/streaming.rst

 Let's expand on each of those concepts.

 A **data source** (or more simply *source*) is anything that supplies :doc:`POD data packets </Morelia.packet.data>`.
-For almost all use-cases, this will be a data aquisition device such as an 8206HR, 8401HR, or 8274D.
+For almost all use-cases, this will be a data acquisition device such as an 8206HR, 8401HR, or 8274D.

 A **data sink** (oftentimes just called a *sink*), is a place to you want to send data.
 Some examples of this are EDF files, PVFS files, or even a time-series database like InfluxDB.